I am an active 80 year old who does not want a knee replacement.

 Understandably – the science surrounding stem cells for the treatment of osteoarthritis in the elderly is still somewhat in its infancy, as such researchers are still questioning the potential of the elderly stem cell to provide a healing response.
 This is the argument supported by advocates of allogenic stem cells (from donors) or those who endorse culturing stem cells in overseas clinics, or from those who suggest amniotic/placenta stem cell treatments are needed in the elderly.

 Doctors at Tokyo Medical and Dental University published their research in the Journal of Orthopaedic research.
 In it, they looked at patients with mild to severe knee osteoarthritis, obvious problems found in the elderly.
-They took some of the synovial fluid from the knee joint and found that there were a high presence of stem cells in those knees.
+They took some of the synovial fluid from the knee joint and found there was a high presence of stem cells in those knees.
 The researchers speculated that the stem cells were responding to a diseased joint environment and that doctors should investigate what are they doing there and can they be harnessed or signaled action.(6)

 In another supportive study published in the World Journal of Stem Cells researchers also found viability and potency even in stem cells from patients with advanced osteoarthritis and agreed that diseased and damaged cartilage have a high number of repair cells, that could also be exploited.(7)

 The researchers here are saying that there is a potential to use these extra/native stem cells to heal the knee and doctors need to be aware of how to use them.
 One method is through Signalling – where stem cells tell other stem cells to “wake up and go to work.” – please see our article on Avoiding knee replacement | Effectiveness of stem cell therapy and bone repair in knee osteoarthritis.